tarunwadhwa13/Classified-ads-48/README.md

 **Classified-ads-48** utilizes many front and back-end libraries to offer a rich set of form, users can post HTML styled articles with pictures.

-**Classified-ads-48** respects user privacy and offers a passwordless login.
+**Classified-ads-48** respects user privacy and offers an oauth login.

 **Classified-ads-48** acts like a Man In the Middle to offer messaging between users.
 Without a heavy messaging system like internal messages box.
 It rather let users use their respective emails.